plpxsk/dotfiles/README.md

 ## Other

-install npm in some way. then:
+Install npm in some way. then:

 	npm install -g tldr